Arp 117 / IC 982-983

 Image DetailsUp is 180.7 degrees E of N. Total integration time was 35m.
 Exposures 30s@305g, UV/IR Cut Filter.
 Darks subtracted, no flats.
 Dithered and recentered in SharpCap.
 No guiding.

-DescriptionAnother reasonably bright Arp Peculiar Galaxy (or galaxy pair), with a large spiral galaxy (IC 983) interacting with (absorbing?) a dwarf.
-Essentially the spiral arms of 983 are directly connected to 982.
-Also, note the large, right-hand circle is a Milky Way star, not another galaxy.
-Surprising a galaxy as large as 983 didn't get discovered in time to be published in the NGC catalog.
-But this is likely because the surface brightness is a bit low, and it wasn't until photographic plates came into use that it was discovered.
+DescriptionA fascinating pairing of a large, low-surface brightness, barred spiral galaxy (IC 983) interacting with (absorbing?) a smaller elliptical galaxy (IC 982) (upper left).
+Essentially the spiral arms of 983 are directly connected to 982, which can best be seen in the grayscale, inverted version of my capture, found second in the gallery.
+Also, note the large, upper right circle is a Milky Way star, easily ingerpreted as a double star in my color images.
+It's significant that a galaxy as large as 983 wasn't discovered in time to be published in the NGC catalog, no doubt because the low surface brightness galaxy could only be seen in photographic plates.
 All NGC objects were discovered visually.
-The IC catalog, which was an extension of NGC was published in 1888 and 1905.
+The IC catalog was an extension of NGC published in 1888 and 1905.
 IC objects were discovered both visually and with photo-plates.
 Anything discovered later was almost certainly discovered using photography.

 Catalog Links